ysfkel/martian-protocol-substrate/README.md

 The following Pallets are currently in development

 ## Collective
-  - Collective: Create a collective to vote on projects
+  - Collective: Create and manage collectives that vote on projects

 ## Proposal
 -  Submit Proposal to collective